Stop the Insanity

-My niece Veronica, who is in her early 30’s, told me this morning of a friend of hers who is dying of cervical cancer.
+My niece Veronica, who is in her early 30’s, told me this morning about a friend of hers who is dying of cervical cancer.
 Diagnosed only a year ago, Veronica’s friend already is in hospice care.
 She has young children who will be without a mother before long.

 Herpes, another incurable sexually transmitted virus, appears to increase the risk that HPV infection will lead to cervical cancer.
 According to the CDC, about one in 6 people, or roughly 16%, aged 14 to 49 in the U.S. have genital herpes.
 Genital herpes is an additional problem for women who are pregnant or want to get pregnant, as it can cause miscarriage and premature delivery.
 Because herpes can be deadly if passed to the fetus or newborn, delivery via C-section rather than vaginal birth is recommended.